pingcap/docs-tidb-operator/en/pd-recover.md

     In the command above, `${cluster_id}` is the cluster ID got in [Get Cluster ID](#get-cluster-id). `${alloc_id}` is the largest value of `pd_cluster_id` (got in [Get Alloc ID](#get-alloc-id)) multiplied by `100`.

-    After the `pd-recover` is successfully executed, the following result is printed:
+    After the `pd-recover` command is successfully executed, the following result is printed:

     ```shell
     recover success! please restart the PD cluster